 Core and upper body strength are essential for the flag pose, and you can make it even more challenging by having someone else do a pike position while hanging on!

-Ready to turn things upside down?
-If you think handstand push-ups are a walk in the park, we challenge you to do them on someone else!
+If you think tree pose is a walk in the park, we challenge you to do one on someone else!

 These ladies make defying gravity look easy, but this move requires flexibility and stability in spades.
 Make sure both partners are secure before slowly leaning into the backbend.

-Core strength allows this woman to do some air biking.
-Who needs spin class when you can ride your imaginary bike with a friend?
+Core strength allows this woman to stay straight while her partner does a few bicep curls.
+Who needs weights when you can curl with a friend?

-Last but not least, when you can’t choose just one BFF, there’s power in threes with this unconventional human pyramid.
+Last but not least, when you can’t choose just one BFF, there’s power in threes with this unconventional double backbend with a spiderman on the wall.
 (Do NOT try this at home!)